Web Authoring - what I've learned so far

 Foundation for RapidWeaver Introduction - RapidWeaver for Beginners Lesson 8

 Initially I found 'Edit' and 'Preview' appeared to have some quirky features linked with copy-and-paste.
 When compared to Sandvox I'm happy to say that I can copy-and-paste webpages out of Sandvox and iWeb directly into RapidWeaver pages.
 Whilst often everything looks fine in 'Preview' there were some oddities in 'Edit'.
 Some images were shown just as framed blank spaces in 'Edit', and on occasion some images were just place holders in 'Preview'.
 All images were initially pasted in as left-aligned.
-Some images appeared to extend beyond the width of the webpage.
+Some images extended beyond the width of the webpage.
 Additional empty lines appeared around bold titles and below images.
 For some of the larger images, the next block of text overlapped the lower part of the image.
 The option 'justify' for text in 'Master Style' appeared not to work for italics when cut-and-pasted into a RapidWeaver webpage.
-These quirky features were irritating, and were symptomatic of something more important.
+These quirky features were irritating, and were symptoms of something more important.

 After some discussions with experts on the RapidWeaver forum the reasoning became clear.
 The RapidWeaver templates impose a very precise set of formatting options.
 So the best thing to do is 'clean' the page to be pasted into RapidWeaver, removing the italics, bolds, and ensuring that all is pre-justified.
-Then once pasted into the RapidWeaver webpage, 'select all', 'clear formatting' and reset the font to 'Arial' (all the necessary commands are on the bottom of the 'Edit' page).
+Then once pasted into the RapidWeaver webpage, 'select all', 'clear formatting' and reset the font as 'Arial' (all the necessary commands are on the bottom of the 'Edit' page).
 Then 'select all' and underline all followed by remove-underline to remove the underline on hyper-links (the template I'm using does not underline hyper-links).
-Different titles are predefined by 'Headings 1-6' (I use 'Headings' 1 and 2, and occasionally 3).
+Different titles are predefined by 'Headings 1-6' (I use 'Headings' 1 and 2, and occasionally 3 or 4).
 Subscript and superscript also have their own menu commands.
 And the template automatically inserts blank lines around headings and embedded images, so there is no need to leave blank lines as part of the webpage layout.
 Even paragraphs automatically have a blank line inserted into the webpage design.
 Apparently 'bold' works as normal, except you can't bold text that is tagged as a Heading.

 One user noted that 'option+command+v' (and not just 'command+v') will strip all special formatting and past in text with the theme/webpage default.